kyaso/Zettlr/README.md

 - Backlinks / Unlinked mentions
 - Fuzzysearch for link autocompletes and file filter
 - Search index for insanely fast full-text search
-- Support any kind of Wikilink in autocomplete
+- Support any kind of Wikilink (not just files) in autocomplete
 - Favorite files keyboard shortcuts
 - Link tooltips optimized for keyboardless navigation